 There are more miracle tales connected to the decision of the chief.
 The stories were of a similar nature, as those told by the shepherds.

-Otherwise, Guanche culture with its residential caves was typical for Tenerife and the Canary Islands.
+Otherwise, Guanche residential cave culture was typical for Tenerife and the Canary Islands.

 Transformation of the Cave Chinguaro became a big and also a somewhat controversial project during the last decade of century XX.